Meet the fans: 6 audiences you should get to know

 What to know

 Gaming is a social arena for true fans.
 They’re not just playing; they’re participating in a shared digital culture.
-47% say gaming helps them socialize, 53% play battle royale games like Fortnite, and 32% dive into MOBAs like League of Legends.
-They also watch gaming streams and chat on online gaming communities, creating spaces where football fandom thrives.
-For brands, the opportunity lies in blending the spirit of the World Cup with the excitement of in-game play, through in-game add-ons, team-branded gear, and experiences that keep the competition alive.
+45% say gaming helps them socialize, 51% play battle royale games like Fortnite, and 32% dive into MOBAs like League of Legends.
+They also watch gaming streams and chat on Discord, creating spaces where football fandom thrives.
+For brands, the opportunity lies in blending the spirit of the World Cup with the excitement of in-game play through in-game add-ons, team-branded gear, and experiences that keep the competition alive.

 For these fans, the World Cup isn’t just entertainment — it’s vindication.
 These faithful, flag-bearing fans live for the pride of seeing their nation recognized on the world stage, with 93% saying it matters deeply.
 Every goal carries meaning; every win, a shared identity.
 They’re purpose-driven supporters who celebrate their culture through what they buy.
 Aged 25–54, with higher incomes and a love for official merchandise, this audience turns the tournament into a personal milestone.
 For brands, the play is clear: deliver premium, exclusive moments that honor their loyalty and match the emotion of the occasion.